TEAPSPA now has 49 cosponsors in the House and three in the Senate.

-Representative Darren Soto of Florida’s 9th Congressional District is the latest cosponsor of the Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA, HR2863/S2121), the federal bill that seeks to ban the use of wild animals in traveling circuses.
+Representative Debra Haaland of New Mexico’s 1st Congressional District is the latest cosponsor of the Traveling Exotic Animal and Public Safety Protection Act (TEAPSPA, HR2863/S2121), the federal bill that seeks to ban the use of wild animals in traveling circuses.

 To date, over 45 countries have banned the use of wild animals in traveling circuses.
-Recent months have seen increased action in the US: 95 circus animal prohibitions exist in 32 states, New Jersey, Hawaii, and California now have statewide bans.
+Recent months have seen increased action in the US: 96 circus animal prohibitions exist in 32 states, and New Jersey, Hawaii, and California now have statewide bans.

 Pictured: ADI President Jan Creamer and Representatives Schweikert and Grijalva at the TEAPSPA launch in Washington, DC, in May.